gravitycircle/scaffold/README.md

  - Integrated Google ReCaptcha into framework.
 V2 is currently supported, V3 -- with some edits.
  - Various QoL updates.

+**Framework Changes:**
+ - Made HTML easy to convert from back to front end for easy template coding.
+ - Build CSS Component for WordPress integration as well as customised ".css" files.
+ - SASS integration, grid size changes between front and back end to accommodate font size and layout consistency between Gutenberg and FE.
+ - Removed style bleeding from content styles into WP Admin styles.
+ - Updated setup instructions.

 **Future Update Notes:**
- - Update file inclusion subroutines to enable decoupled setups for the front and back end.
+ - Create a way to output HTML in Angular Template format instead of PHP via WP Plugin and inclusions.
  - Streamline setup, currently very clunky.
 Utilize Grunt / Composer or other automation applications to do this.
- - Build CSS Component for WordPress integration as well as customised ".css" files.
+ - Create boilerplate animation template for page navigation and URL management on the front end.

 #### ~Happy coding!